wp-property/wp-property/readme.txt

 WP-Property is the leading WordPress plugin for creating and managing highly customizable real estate, property management, and completely custom listing showcase websites.
 Packed full of features, it gives you possibilities that no other real estate system for WordPress does.
 Try it out, you will be impressed.

-Although WP-Property is the highest rated and most downloaded WordPress real estate plugin, it can handle so much more than real estate.
+Although WP-Property is the most downloaded WordPress real estate plugin, it can handle so much more than real estate.
 Showcase any kind of entity you want, from livestock, golf carts, to properties and products, experiencing unparalleled ease of use and flexibility on the way.

 > Do you want to see the plugin in action?
 Just proceed to our <a href="http://madison.ci.usabilitydynamics.com/">Madison</a> and <a href="http://denali.ci.usabilitydynamics.com/">Denali</a> Demo sites.